nabeelvalley/website/static/content/blog/2020/20-01/gatsby-migration-1.md

 # Introduction

 Lately I've been a little concerned with my current SPA approach on my personal site as well as a few others.
-More specifically the high initial load time and just the sheer bundle size are larger than necessary
+More specifically the high initial load time due to the calls to the backend to retrieve content

-With the aim of solving this problem I've spent a lot of time looking at and playing with Static Site Generators, and for the sake of transparency - they're all a lot more complicated than I was anticipating
+With the aim of solving this problem I've spent a lot of time looking at and playing with Static Site Generators.Foreword: they're all a lot more complicated than one would think

-The idea with a static generator is that the "static" content only changes so often, based on this idea we can pre-load the content onto the page, or generate pages based on the data that we're planning to load in - that's what we're going to try to do
+So for a static site the "static" content only changes so often, based on this we can generate page content with the data we're planning to load in - that's what we're going to try to do

 Now we'll be starting off with a React app generated with `create-react-app` so that we can have a starting point for our Gatsby site as well as understanding how we can approach some of the challenges when switching over to a site generator like Gatsby

-For the sake of going through the complete process this series will be broken into four posts covering the following:
+For the sake of completeness, this series will be broken into four posts covering the following:

 1. **Creating the initial React App** (This post)
 2. Rendering the "Dumb" pages with Gatsby